Coping with caring for an ill spouse. Tips for the challenges behind caring.

 Don’t sit in the waiting room or stay silent during medical appointments.
 Talk to the clinician explaining your partner’s struggles, and organize the plan of care together.

-The time with the physician is limited, and so it is helpful to write a list of questions and concerns together before you get to the medical appointment.
+The time with the physician is limited, so it is helpful to write a list of questions and concerns together before you get to the medical appointment.

 Listen and share time together.